Editorial Review

 Rosacea

-Combined with peptides like GHK-Cu for collagen stimulation and repair, KPV creates a dual-action approach: reducing inflammation while simultaneously promoting skin health and radiance.
+Combined with peptides like GHK-Cu for collagen stimulation and repair, KPV creates a dual-action approach.
+It reduces inflammation while promoting skin health and radiance.
 Read more about skin-specific peptide protocols in our peptides for skin guide and our glow peptide article.

 Get Peptide Research Updates